Carbon neutrality: why and how?

 Focusing on renewable energies (RE&R)!

 On a global scale, fossil fuels such as oil and coal are still widely used.
-In France, we are committed to completely eliminating their use, in line with the principles of the French Multi-Year Energy Plan.
+In France, we are committed to eliminating their use, in line with the principles of the French Multi-Year Energy Plan.

 Our website has been designed with a sustainable approach: because digital technology emits 4% of the world's greenhouse gases, www.dalkia.fr has been lightened.